 Give students some paint and let them go wild.
 Parents love a frame-worthy piece of art.

-Over the years we painted many different things.
-One year we painted abstract works and then wrote poetry over top with black Sharpie.
+Over the years, we painted many different things.
+One year we painted abstract works and then wrote poetry over the top with black Sharpie.
 Another year we painted simple branched trees and then added colourful fingerprints.
-We made a version of this another year where painted trees and then glued buttons onto the branches.
+We made a version of this another year where we painted trees and then glued buttons onto the branches.